Border Police clash with Palestinians at Kalandiya 370.

 Israel Police deployed large numbers of police and border police forces in and around Moshav Avivim near the Lebanese border Friday morning, ahead of the expected demonstrations.
 Security forces set up checkpoints to prevent protesters from encroaching on the Lebanese border, where at least 10 people were killed in clashes that erupted during last years Nakba Day commemorations.

 A chief superintendent in the police's Northern District said the preparations were designed with lessons learned from the deadly events last year.
-Police were prepared for crowd control, armed with tear gas and riot gear.
+Police were prepared for crow control, armed with tear gas and riot gear.

 Police said they were coordinating with the army, who was in turn coordinating with the United Nations in Lebanon.